swarajaalla/Infy_SB_Netflix_analysis/README.md

 This project focuses on analyzing the Netflix content dataset available on Kaggle.
 The dataset contains information about movies and TV shows available on Netflix, including details such as title, director, cast, country, release year, rating, duration, and genre.

-The analysis is divided into three main phases:
+The analysis is divided into four main phases:

 - **Phase 1:** Data Cleaning
 - **Phase 2:** Data Normalization
 - **Phase 3:** Exploratory Data Analysis (EDA)
+- **Phase 4:** Feature Engineering

-These phases lay the foundation for feature engineering and predictive modeling in later milestones.
+These phases prepare the dataset for in-depth analysis, visualization, and potential machine learning applications.

 ---